ArctosDB/documentation-wiki/_how_to/How-to-Create-and-Edit-Containers.markdown

       * Copy the barcode of the parent container into the “move to barcode” field in your new container’s edit page.

       * When you are finished click “Update” near the bottom of the page.

+      * This is also where you can Delete a Container if necessary.

 **Here is an example:** You are making a new freezer box.
 You know it will be placed in the -80 freezer in Room 2212 on the top shelf, rack A, tray 1, and in the last position on that tray.